KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 For up field

 ### Step 12.
 Cut unwanted region including TSP, water and noise
 #### 12.1 TSP region
+- Check TSP region

+You should get the result like this
+(Figure)

+- Specify TSP region to be removed

 #### 12.2 Water region
+- Check water region
+You should get the result like this
+(Figure)

+- Specify water region to be removed

 #### 12.3 Down field noise region (ppm 9-10)
+- Check down field noise region
+You should get the result like this
+(Figure)

 #### 12.4 Gather all regions to be removed and excision of TSP, water and noise regions

 ### Step 13.
 Baseline correction